 – correspondence symbols/written instructions

-I can also write instructions out from charts.
+I can also write out instructions from charts.

 How does it work?